fahad-hasan/recipe-finder/readme.md

 #Recipe Finder
+Disclaimer: This program has been written as a submission to a technical test.
 This program makes a suggestion on what to cook based on a given list of recipes with ingredients and a list of items in the fridge.

 ####Features